LordMZTE/TheExodinomicon/README.md

 # The Exodinomicon

-This tool takes a folder filled with .org files which are written in a specific format and transformes them to .html files.
+This tool takes a folder filled with .exo files which are written in a specific format and transformes them to .html files.
 Additionally it creates an index.html file that contains all the .html files.